David Melville, Executive Director

 Donna Rainboth, Programs

-Donna is an assistant professor of education at Eastern Oregon University.
+Donna is a retired faculty member at Eastern Oregon University.
 Ms. Rainboth has written and received numerous grants and coordinated several projects focused on science and math professional development opportunities for K-12 teachers.
 She currently teaches the secondary and elementary Science Methods courses at EOU and supervises student teachers in addition to her work with GO-STEM.
 Prior to her experience in higher education, she designed science curriculum and taught math and science at the middle and high school levels in Oregon and at an international school in Venezuela.
 In 2003, she received OSTA’s Duane Marshall Special Service Award for her involvement in Science Education.
 Donna is recently returned from sabbatical in Namibia, Africa where she assisted in science curriculum development and education outreach at the Cheetah Conservation Fund.

 Michael Jaeger, Communications

 Michael Jaeger is Professor and Dean Emeritus, Eastern Oregon University.
 Michael has broad experience as a scientist, public school educator and administrator, science teacher educator, administrator in higher education, and community advocate for economic development.
 As an entomologist he has studied aquatic insects and kept active in the discipline sharing his love for natural history with science students.
 As a fifteen-year veteran of public schools, Michael has taught every level and subject in science and technology, directed the curriculum efforts of a large suburban school district, and has received awards for teaching excellence.
 Michael has been the principle investigator of 22 science and engineering grants, has published dozens of articles and papers of note, and has a number of published books ranging in topics from education, STEM, history to Biblical study.
 He led the College of Education and Business for 11 years as dean and served as Eastern’s provost for almost three years.
 As Interim Executive Director of Innovation and Outreach at Eastern Oregon University, his role was to re-assemble distance education into a functional unit on campus.
 His current work is now focused on advancing STEM education for greater Oregon.